 NNEDV’s Economic Justice project was founded to respond to, address, and prevent financial abuse.
 We work to:

 - Strengthen victim advocates’ financial capabilities to better assist survivors of domestic violence moving from short-term safety to long-term security.
-Using the Moving Ahead through Financial Management curriculum, we employ our signature Train-the-Trainer approach to deliver financial literacy lessons to victim advocates across the United States through our network of state and territory domestic violence coalitions and their local member programs.
+Using the The Moving Ahead Curriculum, we employ our signature Train-the-Trainer approach to deliver financial literacy lessons to victim advocates across the United States through our network of state and territory domestic violence coalitions and their local member programs.

-- Support survivors of domestic violence in rebuilding credit scores damanged as a result of financial abuse through our Independence Project.
+- Support survivors of domestic violence in rebuilding credit scores damaged as a result of financial abuse through our Independence Project.

 - Inform advocates about personal finance tools, resources, and the most recent research available in the field of financial literacy and capability through NNEDV’s exclusive listservs and newsletters.

-- The Moving Ahead Through Financial Management Curriculum Grant Program provides curriculum materials and funding to state coalitions that work with local programs to train advocates in their state.
+- The Moving Ahead Grant Program provides curriculum materials and funding to state coalitions that work with local programs to train advocates in their state.